 Perhaps one of the most notable of many stories associated with Fort Negley began shortly after the Union seized Nashville.
 Of the several forts constructed in the area, Fort Negley was recognized as the largest masonry fortification built west of Washington, DC.
 For the duration of the war, Fort Negley was never directly attacked; it did, however, play a significant role during the Battle of Nashville.

-When the fort was decommissioned and abandoned in 1867, many of the refugees and contraband workers, along with newly freed slaves arriving from surrounding plantations following emancipation, remained.
+When the fort was decommissioned and abandoned in 1867, many of the refugees and contraband workers remained, joined by newly freed slaves arriving from surrounding plantations.
 Some of these individuals and families stayed on the hill out of necessity, others remained by choice.
 Together, they founded what is widely accepted as one of the earliest African American communities in post-Civil War Nashville, the Bass Street Community located on the eastern flank of the Edgehill neighborhood.

 After the turn of the twentieth century, Bass Street grew and prospered.
-Like any other community it was a place where families raised their children, sent their kids to school, and attended neighborhood churches.
-There were black-owned barber shops and playgrounds, doctor offices and grocery stores.
-People yelled at ball games, sang spirituals passed down for generations, got married, and served as pall bearers for their family and friends at funerals.
-Today, the story of Bass Street is buried under decades of redevelopment, from depression-era building programs, to urban renewal projects, to the construction of the interstate.
-Only street names, impressions in the ground and artifact trees serve as a reminder of what once was.
+Like any other community it was a place where families raised their children, sent their kids to school, and attended church.
+There were black-owned barber shops and playgrounds, doctor’s offices and grocery stores.
+Today, much of the tangible remains of Bass Street have been lost to decades of redevelopment, including depression-era building programs, urban renewal projects, and the construction of interstates 40 and 65.

 In 1928, after failed attempts to preserve the Fort Negley site as a national battlefield, the Nashville Parks Board purchased St. Cloud Hill from the heirs of John Overton with the intent to rebuild the fort and create a park for public use and recreation.
 In 1935, the Board used WPA and city funding, a total of $84,000, for the project.
 Eight hundred men, displaced by the economic crisis of the Great Depression, went to work on Fort Negley.
 The renovated park opened to the public in 1937.